 Shooting demands strong shoulders, but the overdeveloped muscles will hinder the performance and efficiency of shooting.

-Exercises related to shoulders, legs, and supporting ankle must be carried out regularly along with the running habit.
-They will increase the stamina and ultimately the performance as well.
+Exercises related to shoulders, legs, and supporting ankles must be carried out regularly along with the running habit.
+They will increase stamina and, ultimately, performance as well.

+A proper balance should be maintained during dribbling.
 Any unbalancing increases the threat of injury.
-Keep your head up during dribbling and practice this skill with two basketballs in hands.
+Keep your head up during dribbling and practice this skill with two basketballs in your hands.

 Improve Jumping and Defending:

-Jumping can be improved by the drills like Broomstick Squat Jump, The Bulgarian Split Squats, High Power Skips, and Speedy Rope Jumps.
+Drills like the Broomstick Squat Jump, Bulgarian Split Squats, High Power Skips, and Speedy Rope Jumps can improve jumping.

 To be a good basketball player, you have to be good at defending.
 Improve your speed and response to the ball.

-Absorb the opponent’s tricks in mind to formulate a plan to stop them and learn precise passing to create gaps in the opponent’s lanes and shooting opportunity for your team.
+Absorb the opponent’s tricks in mind to formulate a plan to stop them and learn precise passing to create gaps in the opponent’s lanes and shoot opportunities for your team.

-Improvement is the lifetime process.
-Everyone is learning and improving with the passing time.
+Improvement is a lifetime process.
+Everyone is learning and improving with time.
 The main things are the courage and consistency that will make the game better.

-A basketball player should improve his strength, speed, shooting and team play skills to hold the better rank in the basketball game.
+A basketball player should improve his strength, speed, shooting, and team play skills to hold a better rank in the basketball game.